DCS-Web-Editor/dcs-web-editor-docs/docs/editor/3deditor.md

 ## Connecting

-If you are using Brave browser, having Shields enabled will break this process.
-Disable it.
-We recommend Chromium / Chrome and disable browser extensions if you have issues / lag.

 Go to the Web Editor, load the .miz you wish to work on and press the `Connect 3D` button.
+See [troubleshooting](#troubleshooting)

 ![3deditor-panel](./images/3deditor-panel.png)